V4Fire/Client/tests/helpers/component/README.md

 # tests/helpers/component

-This module provides an API to work with components
+This module provides API to work with components.